gi-bielefeld/sans/clowm/usage.md

 #### PDF output
 By default, the CloWM version of SANS generates a PDF of the phylogeny using [SplitsTree 4](https://software-ab.cs.uni-tuebingen.de/download/splitstree4/welcome.html).
 This can be turned off by setting `--pdf` to false.

+#### SVG output
+Generates an SVG file of the phylogeny using [SplitsTree 4](https://software-ab.cs.uni-tuebingen.de/download/splitstree4/welcome.html).

 </br>